📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 FemaleAdult

+Meet Velvet!
 Velvet is a sweet, and very food motivated girl.
-She is a larger gecko, in need of a 40 gallon tank to explore.
 Velvet was found on the side of the road by a good samaritan, housed in an enclosure with another gecko.
 She has some scarring, but is otherwise a perfectly healthy girl.
 Velvet is not quite used to being handled, but settles down shortly after being picked up.
 Her foster parent works with her on dish and tong feeding all the bugs she didn't experience before.
 With a little work, Velvet can be an excellent family oriented gecko.
+Velvet will need a minimum of a 40 gallon tank for adoption.

 Adoption fee: $45